liyansong2018/awesome-cybersecurity/README.md

 - [awesome-cyber-security](https://github.com/alphaSeclab/awesome-cyber-security) - Awesome Cyber Security Resource Collection.
 Currently contains 8000+ open source repositories, and not very well classified.
 For each repository, extra info included: star count, commit count, last update time.
 This is the DRAFT version
 - [awesome-sec-talks](https://github.com/PaulSec/awesome-sec-talks) - A collected list of awesome security talks
 - [Awesome-Hacking](https://github.com/Hack-with-Github/Awesome-Hacking) - A collection of various awesome lists for hackers, pentesters and security researchers
+- [Free_CyberSecurity_Professional_Development_Resources](https://github.com/gerryguy311/Free_CyberSecurity_Professional_Development_Resources) - An awesome list of FREE resources for training, conferences, speaking, labs, reading, etc that are free.
+Originally built during COVID-19 for cybersecurity professionals with downtime can take advantage of to improve their skills and marketability to come out on the other side ready to rock.
+Now its taken on a life of its own and will persist, C…

 ## System